 As with all archeology sites, you have to temper your expectations for what you are going to see.
 This world heritage site is devoted to bronze age people around the Alps.
 Needless to say, there isn’t a whole lot remaining from their time.
 Almost everything made out of organic matter (cloth and wood for example) have long since disappeared.

 The Federsee museum has a surprisingly good collection of artifacts found from the area, including pottery and metal items.
 Because the Federsee was a bog, many things which fell into the waters were preserved by the lack of oxygen.

-In addition to the museum there is also a small reconstructed village which give you an idea of what life was like there 5,000 years ago.
+In addition to the museum, there is also a small reconstructed village which gives you an idea of what life was like there 5,000 years ago.

 As I travel through other countries in the region, I’m going to keep my eyes open to visit more of the locations listed under this world heritage site.

 The Prehistoric Pile dwellings around the Alps form the transnational property recognized as a cultural UNESCO World Heritage Site.
 This is a series of prehistoric pile-dwelling or stilt houses that were built around 5000 to 500 BC.
 Most of these settlements are located in or around the Alps area.
 There are 111 sites in total that make up this UNESCO site.
 These sites are distributed among numerous countries as follows:

 These sites are recognized as a whole as the Prehistoric Pile dwellings around the Alps and were added by UNESCO in 2011.
 Most of these houses are located near bodies of water such as rivers, lakes, and wetlands.
 This site was the first UNESCO site for Slovenia.

 About the Prehistoric Pile dwellings around the Alps